truenas/documentation/content/en/hub/additional-topics/reference/dedup.md

 ## RAM

 Deduplication requires considerable RAM.
 The amount of RAM depends on the size of the DDT.
 Figures of up to 5 GB of RAM per TB of data are discussed online, but these are often over estimates.
 A realistic value depends completely on your own data.
 The more highly duplicated your data is, the fewer the entries and the smaller the DDT.
 Pools suitable for deduplication, with deduplication ratios of 3x or more (i.e., the data can be reduced to a third or less in size), may only need 1 - 3 GB of RAM per TB of data.
-The actual DDT size can be estimated by deduplicating a limited amount of data in a temporary "test" pool, or by using commands shown below.
+The actual DDT size can be estimated by deduplicating a limited amount of data in a temporary "test" pool, or by using `zdb -S` as shown below.

 If your system does not contain sufficient RAM, it will be unable to cache DDT in memory when read, and system performance will probably plumment.